 Existing BioBanking agreements remain in place and are managed under the BC Act as Biodiversity Stewardship Agreements.
 The BCT has taken on the ongoing management of BioBanking agreements, including administration of annual reports, application for variations and annual payments.

-Applications for BioBanking agreements that were submitted before 25 February 2018 will continue to be processed by the Department of Planning, Industry and Environment under the repealed TSC Act before being passed to the BCT for ongoing management.
+Applications for BioBanking agreements that were submitted before 25 February 2018 will continue to be processed by the Department of Planning and Environment under the repealed TSC Act before being passed to the BCT for ongoing management.
 No new applications for BioBanking agreements or statements can be accepted.

 Unsold biodiversity credits generated through a BioBanking agreement under the repealed TSC Act remain valid under the BC Act.
-The Department of Planning, Industry and Environment has developed a process to determine the equivalence of TSC Act biodiversity credits with BC Act credits.
+The Department of Planning and Environment has developed a process to determine the equivalence of TSC Act biodiversity credits with BC Act credits.

 See Applying for an assessment of reasonable equivalence for more information.